-A different kind of approach of occupational therapy after stroke
+A different kind of approach to occupational therapy after stroke

 Oh, so Boomerang is only three years old.
-So this clinic is actually relatively young.
-The reason why I have always been that way, and I have gotten labeled by clinicians as being or administrators as being too much fun too much flippancy, too much joy.
+So this clinic is relatively young.
+The reason why I have always been that way is that I have been labeled by clinicians and administrators as having too much fun too much flippancy, and too much joy.
 I’ve been told all those things.
 I think it’s ridiculous.
-So we developed Boomerang and we bring the joy here and we bring a healthy atmosphere.
+So we developed Boomerang and we bring joy here and we bring a healthy atmosphere.

 So why do you think it’s important to have fun at therapy?

-It drops your cortisol levels so then you have less stress in your life.
+It drops your cortisol levels so that you have less stress in your life.
 It helps your neuroplasticity If you make the activity in my world called statiable, which I think is a weird word, it makes it all work better.
 Yeah, all those things.
 I agree.
 You betcha.
 I don’t understand why medical clinicians aren’t doing more of this is what I don’t understand.
-If you saw the inside of my clinic?
+If you see the inside of my clinic?
 Like, if this is we’re in an old warehouse, okay.
-There is huge windows, we want lights, you know, I mean, like, there’s certain things that are part of this, that was strategically planned because you got to bring some hope to everything.
+There are huge windows, we want lights, you know, I mean, like, there are certain things that are part of this, that was strategically planned because you got to bring some hope to everything.

 I did not expect you and I’m so pleased that you did.
-I did not expect you to say drops cortisol when you are happy and therefore, how does that impact the muscles and the body because people don’t understand why meditation is really important and being happy and laughing is really important.
-So how does that dropping of cortisol actually benefit the body?
+I did not expect you to say drops cortisol when you are happy and therefore, how does that impact the muscles and the body people don’t understand why meditation is really important and why being happy and laughing is important.
+So how does that dropping of cortisol benefit the body?

 Wow.
 So when you don’t have enough dopamine, even though that gets in the way of your physical rehabilitation?

-Wow, schizophrenia being not usually experienced in a physical way.
-But Parkinson’s being experienced in a physical way.
+Wow, schizophrenia is not usually experienced physically.
+But Parkinson’s is experienced physically.

 Right.
-But to be honest with you Bill, the issues and then I’m thinking we want to get into this in this podcast, the big issues with Parkinson’s disease aren’t just movement disorders.
-There’s so many non-movement issues with Parkinson’s disease that are far more challenging.
+But to be honest with you Bill, the issues, and then I’m thinking we want to get into this in this podcast, the big issues with Parkinson’s disease aren’t just movement disorders.
+There are so many non-movement issues with Parkinson’s disease that are far more challenging.
 I mean, the depression, the apathy, the anxiety, the constipation, you know what I mean?
-All those things can be almost harder for the person with Parkinson’s disease than the shuffling gait or the tremor or the balance issues.
+All those things can be almost harder for the person with Parkinson’s disease than the shuffling gait the tremors or the balance issues.

 Well, that just sounds like a stroke survivor.
 To me, that doesn’t sound any different.

 But you’re not the usual PT you’re not the usual therapist because the usual people don’t know a thing about cortisol and don’t know a thing about motility issues and how that impacts people in their recovery.
-And how depression is a bigger issue for some stroke survivors, then the actual fact that they can’t move their arm and how you need take an approach which supports them to be less depressed so that you can get better results and when you get better results in helping them move.
+And how depression is a bigger issue for some stroke survivors, than the fact that they can’t move their arm and how you need to take an approach that supports them to be less depressed so that you can get better results and when you get better results in helping them move.
 They become less depressed.

 Absolutely.
 I agree 100%

 I knew I needed to contact you and I think that what you’re doing is amazing because other people in your industry, are giving you a hard time for bringing joy and happiness and light and fun into therapy.
-It just goes to show you how far we have to move from old ways of doing things and embrace these new ways of doing things which just make common sense.
-However, are so embedded in process and they’re so embedded in theoretical garbage that came from a bygone era.
-And unfortunately, people that are teaching the young generation are still teaching from a mindset that is 20 30 40 years old.
+It just goes to show you how far we have to move from old ways of doing things and embrace these new ways of doing things that just make common sense.
+However, are so embedded in the process and they’re so embedded in theoretical garbage that came from a bygone era.
+Unfortunately, people who are teaching the young generation are still teaching from a mindset that is 20 30 40 years old.

 Yeah, that could very well be true.
 There are other people like me in the United States.
 I don’t know.
 I’m trying to think I don’t.
 Oh, there is a couple in Australia too.
-I’ve listened to some podcasts that are really great.
+I’ve listened to some great podcasts.
 I can’t remember their names.
 I do apologize.
-But there are other people like me in the United States and we definitely collaborate because and we’re getting the word out as best we can.
+But there are other people like me in the United States and we collaborate because we’re getting the word out as best we can.
 Do you know what I mean?
-It’s definitely a challenge.
+It’s a challenge.
 I try to help one person at a time versus more of an educational approach.
 Do you know what I mean?
 It’s just the way I work best.

-So I say that I can say real broad general comments like that, because that’s what I experienced most of the time.
+So I say that I can say real broad general comments like that because that’s what I experienced most of the time.
 And I’m always talking to people about their recovery and the way that they would prefer to recover.
 And a lot of the time that’s not taken into consideration.
-When I was therapy, there was only one maybe two people that asked me how I wanted to recover and what specifically I wanted to achieve.
+When I was in therapy, there was only one maybe two people who asked me how I wanted to recover and what specifically I wanted to achieve.

-And, that changed the game for me because I was given one option at the beginning was that I could use the swimming pool to learn how to walk again, because then I wasn’t afraid of falling because they didn’t have all the harnesses that you guys have.
+And, that changed the game for me because I was given one option at the beginning was that I could use the swimming pool to learn how to walk again because then I wasn’t afraid of falling.
+After all, they didn’t have all the harnesses that you guys have.
 And that made it safe for me.
-And then another person And he made a massive difference to me asked me, what else do I want to achieve when I was in outpatient rehab about six months after surgery.
+Then another person who made a massive difference to me asked me, what else I wanted to achieve when I was in outpatient rehab about six months after surgery.

 And I said to him, I want to be able to run across the road.
 And so that I can feel safe walking across the road if there’s a car coming, and I need to get off.
 And that’s not to do a marathon or anything like that.
-And I had some mindset issues around running, thinking that I’m not running correctly, because the feedback I was getting on my left leg was way different than it used to be.
+I had some mindset issues around running, thinking that I was not running correctly because the feedback I was getting on my left leg was way different than it used to be.
 I thought I wasn’t running correctly, and I was afraid of tripping over and falling.